Minidump Browser

 We display the exception information plus some additional information we can calculate: symbol name, filename, line number, DLL name.

-You can copy the exception details to a text file, or use DbgHelp Browser, TDS Browser, Map File Browser to find the crash address details (symbol name, filename, line number) in debugging information.
+You can copy the exception details to a text file, or use DbgHelp Browser, TDS Browser, Map File Browser to find the crash address details (symbol name, filename, line number) in debugging information to handle the case where Minidump Browser fails to find the symbol information you require.

 Threads